orenhavshush/acf-field-buddypress-groups/README.md

 ### Description

 This plugin provides a Buddypress Groups field for Advanced Custom Fields.
 The field can be configured to display all groups or only groups of which the active user is a member.
+You can choose to return the Group ID(s) or Group object(s) (ACF 5 only).

 ### Compatibility